• Skip to primary navigation

 Add buttermilk and barely mix.

-Using an ice cream scoop, place dollops of biscuit dough into a greased muffin pan, or on a baking sheet.
+Using an ice cream scoop, drop the biscuit dough into a greased muffin pan, or on a baking sheet.

 Mayonnaise biscuits in a muffin tin.